viamrobotics/docs/docs/services/vision/classification.md

 # Grab Viam's vision service for the classifier
 my_classifier = VisionClient.from_robot(robot, "my_classifier")

-# Get the top 2 most confident classifications from the camera output
+# Get the top 2 classifications with the highest confidence scores from the camera output
 classifications = await my_classifier.get_classifications_from_camera(img, 2)

 # If you need to get an image first and then run classifications on it,